Club By-Laws

 Article IX – Finances

-Section 4 – The fiscal year of this club shall extend from July 1st to June 30th, and for the collection of members’ dues shall be divided into four (4) quarterly periods extending from July 1st to September 30, October 1 to December 31st, January 1st to March 31st and April 1st to June 30th.
+Section 4.
+The fiscal year of this club shall extend from July 1st to June 30th, and for the collection of members’ dues shall be divided into four (4) quarterly periods extending from July 1st to September 30, October 1 to December 31st, January 1st to March 31st and April 1st to June 30th.
 The payment of per capita dues and magazine subscriptions to RI shall be made on July 1st and January 1st of each year on the basis of the membership of the club on those dates.
-(Note: Magazine subscriptions for members joining during a semiannual period are payable upon invoice from the Secretariat.)

-Section 5 – At the beginning of each fiscal year the board shall prepare or cause to be prepared a budget of estimated income and estimated expenditures for the year, which, having been agreed to by the board, shall stand as the limit of expenditures for the respective purposes unless otherwise ordered by action of the board.
+Section 5.
+In April prior to the beginning of each fiscal year the board shall prepare or cause to be prepared a budget of estimated income and estimated expenditures for the year, which, having been agreed to by the board, shall stand as the limit of expenditures for the respective purposes unless otherwise ordered by action of the board.
+In preparation, the treasurer is to provide to the board a full report of all the club’s financial transactions from the previous 12 months at the club’s April regular meeting.
+This will allow the incoming board and those carried forward ample time to design a new budget, vote on said new budget in June, and implement

 Section 1.
 Individual Membership